 Food and drinks are cheap, dining in restaurants is possible even on a tight budget but to really save money eat with the locals and eat the delicious street food and BBQ fish.
 (Pad Thai will become your staple meal)

 Thailand is geared full speed towards backpackers, and especially party goers, so it’s no surprise alcohol is very cheap, Chang beer is cheaper than Chang water.
 Buying spirits on their own is expensive, buy a mix of cheap spirits in a bucket and your saving money.
-Yeah I did say bucket, you’ll know what they are when you see one.
+Yes, I did say bucket!
+You’ll know what they are when you see one.

-Excursions, activities and tours – It’s time to haggle your heart out, you will either get royally ripped off here, or get a bargain.
-Every activity is massively overpriced but remember the first price is not the correct price.
+Excursions, activities, and tours – It’s time to haggle your heart out, you will either get royally ripped off here or get a bargain.
+Every activity is massively overpriced but remembers the first price is not the correct price.
 Turn into a bit of a salesman yourself drive that price down and chuck in a few extras.
-Haggling is not rude, you’re not putting these people out of pocket by getting cheaper price they overprice trips so they get more money out of tourists.
+Haggling is not rude, you’re not putting these people out of pocket by getting the cheaper price they overprice trips so they get more money out of tourists.
 The game is played each way.